-- 1. General Education, especially if your department GE offerings constitute a significant part of your curriculum or if a certain GE area is predominantly populated by the courses offered by your department.
-In most cases, no assessment of GE student learning outcomes is required, and the data already collected by the General Education Committee can be used for drawing conclusions.
-However, if your department is solely responsible for the GE area, we expect your department to collect and analyze the data and include your findings and recommendations in the seven-year report. - 2.
-Finances: an analysis of your finances is necessary in your report if your department is requesting a significant increase in resources. - 3.
-Faculty: quality, load, forthcoming retirements and desirable expertise of future hires. - 4.
+1. General Education, especially if your department GE offerings constitute a significant part of your curriculum.
+In most cases, no assessment of GE student learning outcomes is required, although the data already collected by the General Education Committee can be used for drawing conclusions.
+However, if your department is solely responsible for the GE area, we expect your department to collect and analyze the data and include your findings and recommendations in the six-year report

+2. Finances: an analysis of your finances is necessary in your report if your department is requesting a significant increase in resources

+- 3. Faculty: quality, load, forthcoming retirements and desirable expertise of future hires - 4.
 Advising - 5.
 Employers'/internship supervisors' survey - 6.
 Facilities - 7.
 Interaction with other departments - 8.
-Integration of faith and learning in your program - 9.
-Collaboration with the departmental library liaison - 10.
+Integration of faith and learning in your program

+- 9. Collaboration with the departmental library liaison - 10.
 Student participation in off-campus programs - 11.
 Student/faculty research opportunities